A.P. Indy: Racing career

 On June 6, he entered the Belmont Stakes against a field of eleven that included Preakness Stakes winner, Pine Bluff.
 Having drawn the number 1 post, Drysdale was concerned was getting trapped on the rail so he talked to jockey Eddie Delahoussaye about working toward the outside.
 Also of concern were heavy rains that fell for most of the day before the race and into the night, making the track condition "muddy" for the first eight races of the undercard.
 And above all, Drysdale worried about A.P.
 Indy's hoof.
 "The patch?
 I think about it every day.
 I look at it every day."

 The sun finally came out and the track was upgraded to "good" for the Belmont Stakes.
 As expected, A.P.
 Indy broke behind the leaders and tracked the pace in fourth for the first mile.
 Agincourt and Casual Lies set a brisk pace, followed by Pine Bluff.
 As they rounded the turn, Pine Bluff moved to the lead while A.P.
 Indy circled wide to close the gap.
 The two dueled down the stretch with A.P.
 Indy finally drawing clear in deep stretch.
 My Memoir then started closing quickly, but A.P.
 Indy had enough in reserve and prevailed by 3/4 lengths, with My Memoir beating Pine Bluff by a neck for second.
 "I thought I was the winner turning for home", said My Memoirs' jockey, Jerry Bailey.
 "Eddie had just enough horse and he rated him really well.
 He deserves a lot of credit.
 He sat chilly and knew he had enough."

 Despite the track being good instead of fast, A.P.
 Indy raced the mile and a half in 2:26 flat, matching the second-fastest time for the Belmont Stakes set in 1989 by Easy Goer (although his time was subsequently adjusted to 2:26.13).
-He was two seconds off the track record set in 1973 by his grandfather Secretariat.
+He was two seconds off the track record set in 1973 by his grandsire Secretariat.